Doug-AWS/aws-cdk-intro-workshop/workshop/content/15-prerequisites/200-account.md

 ## AWS Account for Experimentation

-To deploy our app, you'll need access to an AWS account.
+To deploy your app, you'll need access to an AWS account.
 If you already have an account and your system is configured with credentials of an administrator user, you can [move to the next step](./300-nodejs.html).